talkkonnect/talkkonnect/README.md

 [talKKonnect](http://www.talkkonnect.com) was developed initially to run on SBCs.
 The latest version can be scaled to run all the way from ARM SBCs to full fledged X86 servers.
 To compile on X86 archectures you would need to revert back to Tim Cooper's version of GOOPUS (Opus).
 Raspberry Pi 2B,3B,3A+,3B+,4B Orange Pis, PCs and virtual environments (Oracle VirtualBox, KVM and Proxmox) targets have all been tested and work as expected.
-Rasperry Pi Zero W and Pi Zero WH (Version 1) will work with a "watered down" version of talkkonnect that uses a lower sampling rate so as not to use up all of the little CPU power provided by the Zero.
-However the newly released Raspberry Pi Zero Version 2 W is a perfect candidate for talkkonnect, both small and compact.
+Rasperry Pi Zero W and Pi Zero WH (Version 1) is not recommended for use with talkkonnect as the CPU in that device is not powerful enough for any real practical use, avoid the Pi Zero W (Version 1) at all costs.
+However the newly released Raspberry Pi Zero Version 2 W is a perfect candidate for talkkonnect, both small and compact and it is highly recommended for those requiring smaller builds.

 ### Why Was talKKonnect created?